Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Discussion

-By extending the SMD technique to investigate a protein-protein interactions we have, in many ways, changed the scope of its application.
-Traditionally this technique is either applied to compute equilibrium quantities via a non-equilibrium approximation \citep{Park2003,Park2004,Buch2011,Giorgino2012}, used to estimate protein stability through unfolding \citep{Lu1999}, or used to calculate the absolute free energy of small molecule ligand-binding \citep{Dixit2001}.
-Likewise, others have used SMD to understand the process of binding and unbinding at a resolution unmatched by experiment \citep{Cuendet2011,Giorgino2012}.
-And still others apply driving forces to untie polypeptide knots in toy systems \citep{Sulkowska2010}.
-Here, we have shown SMD can provide some insight into the \textit{relative} strength of protein-protein interactions; in contrast to more traditional absolute affinity calculations, relative binding is much more useful for practical application.
-Further, via whole cell infectivity assays it is often difficult to parse the various biophysical contributions to infectivity.
-Our method can eliminate at least one of the usual suspects (direct biochemical interactions), opening other avenues for subsequent experimental investigation.
+Traditionally SMD has been either applied to compute equilibrium free energies via a non-equilibrium approximation \citep{Park2003,Park2004,Giorgino2011}, used to estimate protein stability through unfolding \citep{Lu1999}, or used to calculate the absolute free energy of small molecule ligand binding \citep{Dixit2001}.
+Likewise, others have used SMD to understand the process of binding and unbinding at a resolution unmatched by experiment \citep{Cuendet2011,Giorgino2011}.
+Here, we have shown that SMD can provide insight into the \textit{relative} strength of protein--protein interactions.
+Via SMD, one can separate mutations whose likely effect is altered binding affinity with simple statistics like maximum force of separation.
+Thus, SMD may open avenues for subsequent experimental work in some situations where FEP may be prohibitively difficult.